 Provide autumn flowers

 Autumn flowers help butterflies build up their energy reserves for winter, so try to keep supplying them nectar at this time of year.
-Good sources include Sedum spectabile, Michaelmas daisy, ivy, single chrysanthemums and heather.
+Good sources include Hylotelephium (Sedum) spectabile, Michaelmas daisy, ivy, single chrysanthemums and heather.

 Water your plants well – this means they will produce more nectar for hungry butterflies.
 Mulching your plants will help the soil retain moisture and will nourish the plant, too, keeping it healthy.